top of page

 To put things in perspective, the closest competitor, the Mini Countryman SE ALL4 Electric, produces 308 hp and 364 lb-ft of torque.
 It has a 64.6 kWh battery pack, a 130 kW peak DC fast-charge rate, and a 0 to 60 time of 5.3 seconds.

 While the new Countryman has grown to the size of the XC40, it has less power, much slower acceleration, less range, and weaker charging capabilities than the EX30.
-Thus, buyers may be willing to give up some space if they prioritize these other key metrics.
+Thus, buyers may be willing to give up some space with the EX30 if they prioritize these other key metrics.

 Who’s the buyer?

 The EX30 is a compelling product regardless of size.
-Sometimes it is less about having one more entry in a competitive segment, and more about offering something buyers didn’t know they needed.
+Sometimes, it is less about having one more entry in a competitive segment and more about offering something buyers didn’t know they needed.
 Volkswagen successfully did this with the New Beetle in 1998.
-Not only did it usher in a trend of retro-modernism, but it drew in buyers who typically may have purchased a family sedan but chose the New Beetle because it spoke more to their emotions.
+Not only did it usher in a trend of retro-modernism, but it also drew in buyers who typically may have purchased a family sedan but chose the New Beetle because it spoke more to their emotions.

 There isn’t an obvious direct competitor to the EX30.
-For better or worse, Volvo is carving out its niche here.
-The EX30 has proven to be very popular in Europe where many more entrants in the small car segment exist.
+For better or worse, Volvo is carving out a niche here.
+The EX30 has proven very popular in Europe which has many more entrants in the small car segment.

-In the US market, it is much larger than the 2-door Fiat 500e and Mini Cooper Electric and about 10 inches longer than BMW’s former i3 EV.
-The Volvo EX30 is sized similarly to the outgoing Chevy Bolt EUV.
-It’s about as small as one can get while packing in four doors, five seats, and a lot of functionality.
+In the American market, it is much larger than the 2-door Fiat 500e and Mini Cooper Electric and about 10 inches longer than BMW’s former i3 EV.
+The EX30 is sized similarly to the outgoing Chevy Bolt EUV.
+It’s about as small as one can get while retaining four doors, five seats, and a lot of functionality.

-With Volvo’s luxury aspirations, some former owners may be driving other makes but still keep the brand on their radar.
-Perhaps it’s a baby boomer who formerly drove a 240 and now drives a Prius, or it’s a millennial who grew up with an 850 wagon.
+With the EX30, Volvo has an opportunity to bring back former owners who may have deflected to other brands.
+Perhaps it’s a baby boomer who drove a 240 and now drives a Prius or a millennial who grew up with an 850 wagon.

-Primary concerns with the EX30’s appeal involve price.
-Depending on how you look at it, the EX30 is a far more practical alternative to the Fiat and Mini, or it is ambitiously priced given its size, especially as it currently does not qualify for the $7,500 EV tax credit.
+The primary concern with the EX30’s appeal is its price.
+Depending on your perspective, the EX30 is a far more practical alternative to the Fiat and Mini, or it is ambitiously priced given its size, especially as it currently does not qualify for the $7,500 EV tax credit.

-Since the brand has been traditionally popular in colder climates, one can assume that the dual-motor all-wheel drive variant will be the model of choice.
-Starting at $46K, there are many impressive EVs around this price point—many of which are much larger (Hyundai Ioniq 5, Kia EV6, Ford Mustang Mach-E, and Nissan Ariya).
+Since the brand has traditionally been popular in colder climates, one can assume that the dual-motor all-wheel drive variant will be the model of choice.
+Starting at $46K, there are many impressive EVs around this price point, many of which are much larger, like the Hyundai Ioniq 5, Kia EV6, Ford Mustang Mach-E, and Nissan Ariya.

 Final thoughts

-It’s refreshing to see the introduction of a new model as affordable as the EX30 – especially considering Volvo’s recent upmarket aspirations.
-Perhaps it’s the EX30’s small stature, Scandinavian aesthetic, or something else, but there’s a back-to-basics charm that’s rare in 2025.
-The EX30 appeals to nostalgia for the Volvo practicality and simplicity of the past while propelling the brand into the electric future – And you can’t get much better than that.
+Perhaps it’s the EX30’s small stature, Scandinavian aesthetic, or something else, but it exhibits a back-to-basics charm that’s rare in 2025.
+The EX30 appeals to nostalgia for the Volvo practicality and simplicity of the past while propelling the brand into the electric future—and you can’t get much better than that.

 bottom of page